 In 2000, he was assigned as Chief of Civil Engineering Resources and Requirements at Spangdahlem Army Base, Germany, ensuring logistical, financial and customer service support to the base facilities engineering organization.
 Mr. Carroll deployed in 1999 as Commander, 40th Expeditionary Air Base Squadron at Gioia del Colle, Italy, where he provided full-spectrum mission support.
 In 1998, he served as Chief, Civil Engineer Operating, in Taif, Saudi Arabia, working all engineering design, construction and operational support to the Saudi fighter aircraft program.

 In 1997, Mr. Carroll became Branch Chief for Special Programs, Office of the Air Force Material Command Senior Civil Engineer where he worked the command-wide metrics and measures program to improve operational efficiency across 12 Air Force bases.
 In 1993, he became the Chief of Maintenance Engineering and Chief of Design at Kunsan Army Base, Republic of Korea.
 In 1991, he was promoted to Executive Officer to the U.S. Air Force Space Command Senior Civil Engineer.
 Mr. Carroll began his federal career in 1989 as an engineering programmer and design engineer in the U.S. Air Force, Peterson Air Force Base, Colorado.

 Mr. Carroll graduated from the University of Vermont with a Bachelor of Science degree in electrical engineering.
-He earned his commission through the ROTC program as a second lieutenant in 1988, and entered active duty in January 1989.
-He holds a Masters degree in administration from Central Michigan University.
+He earned his commission through the Reserve Officers Training Corp program as a Second Lieutenant in 1988, and entered active duty in January 1989.
+He holds a Master of Science degree in administration from Central Michigan University.